 So, what is a hormone really?
 Don’t just think of your sex hormones !!

-Hormones are chemical components that are produced in one part of the body and function at an entirely different one.4 They include proteins, peptides and lipids, existing usually as precursor molecules.5 In addition hormones have various functions such as the regulation of metabolism and its development having though as a major role to act as messengers and carry information around tissues in the body, by binding receptors on cell surfaces or within a cell.5 Receptors are proteins on cell surfaces or within them , with available sites for the signalling ligand molecule to bind on so the receptor’s major role is to act as the conductor for hormones and drugs to reach the body and the target they require.
+Hormones are chemical components that are produced in one part of the body and function at an entirely different one.4 They include proteins, peptides and lipids, existing usually as precursor molecules.5 In addition hormones have various functions such as the regulation of metabolism and its development.
+A major role is to act as messengers and carry information around tissues in the body by binding receptors on cell surfaces or within a cell.5 Receptors are proteins on cell surfaces or within them with available sites for the signalling ligand molecule to bind on.
+The receptor’s major role is to act as the conductor for hormones and drugs to reach the body and the target they require.
 One of the main peptide hormones studied through years due to its importance and necessity is insulin, whose structure, synthesis and function are discussed further below.

 What about insulin’s structure?
-Aham.. seems to be very complicated!!!
+Ahem.. seems to be very complicated!!!

 Insulin was the first protein whose amino acid sequence was identified and the first to be synthesized.
 It is initially synthesized as a precursor molecule known as proinsulin and on cleavage it gives two peptides chains, one comprising of 21 amino acids and the other of 30 amino acids, being mostly conserved in humans and animals.6 (Figure 1).
 The two chains are joined together by two disulphide bonds between two cysteine residues, where a disulphide bond is the linkage bond between two sulphurs as shown below.
 Espinal6 declares in his book that x-ray analysis in 1926 showed that insulin exists as hexameric rhombohedral crystals and its dimeric form has a molecular weight of 12000 MW.
-Each hexamer is either bound to two zinc ions or to four zinc ions, there is also a calcium binding site and finally any other available sites are occupied by water molecules or any other ligand.7 The hexamer and some of its binding sites are indicated by Figure 2.
+Each hexamer is either bound to two zinc ions or to four zinc ions.
+There is also a calcium binding site, and finally any other available sites are occupied by water molecules or any other ligand.7 The hexamer and some of its binding sites are indicated by Figure 2.